Adding New Rate Limiting Policies¶

 Enter a condition and value.

-The IP-based advanced throttling expects the client IP in the X-Forwarded-For header, in order to detect the IP address and throttle out the request as specified in the IP condition configuration.
+The IP-based advanced rate limiting expects the client IP in the X-Forwarded-For header, in order to detect the IP address and throttle out the request as specified in the IP condition configuration.

 Header condition and JWT claim condition values allow regex patterns to be defined.
 You can configure it to make either an exact match or a pattern match for the value using the regex values.
 For example:

 Claim name : Name of the JWT Claim Example:

 - "iss" - The issuer of the JWT